martcoder/snakegame-nonextended/README.md

 # snakegame

 The code builds upon the code created by Julia Evans from this repository: https://github.com/jvns/snake I have used the same license as her, MIT license.
+It was also modified by Mario Mata (GCU) who added comments and adjusted existing code.

-Features added include:
+Features added by myself include:

 - Showing the score at middle top of screen